joshaldous/predicting_player_potential/README.md

 Given all of the above, the question must be asked.
 How can teams get ahead?
 Is it possible to find a combination of statistics that would allow a team to get an insight into player potential?
 If it is possible, what are the metrics by which a team should judge a player?

-My aim with this project is to

 <a name="#markdown-header-EDA"></a>
 ## Exploratory Data Analysis
-I found a great resource on [Kaggle](https://www.kaggle.com/irkaal/english-premier-league-results) from a user named irkaal.
-This csv contains all the games from the beginning of the 2000-2001 season through to matches played this month.
+I found a great resource on [Kaggle](https://www.kaggle.com/) from a user named .
+This sqlite database contains over 10,000 player stats and attributes.
 The major concern was that the referee's names were in several different forms.
 My solution to this was to create a referee dictionary with the last names of the referees as the keys and a string of first and last names as the values.
 To do this, I separated the last names in the referee column and created a new column.
 Next I created a list of referees based on those names in a text file.
 Lastly, I combined the last names and list into a dictionary and created a new 'ref_name' column in my data frame that input the full standardized name of the ref from the dictionary.  {:toc}
 Other than that, the data was solid.
 There were about 25 rows of Nan values at the end that I lopped off, and I had to change the 'Date' column from a string to a datetime format, but minor switches.
 The code I used to clean my data can be found [here](https://github.com/joshaldous/Galvinize-Capstone1/blob/master/src/EDACap1.py).
 <a name="#markdown-header-graphs"></a>
 ## Visualization